Skip to content

 Compliance Score: Similar to the Feasibility Score, the Compliance Score runs between 1 and 100.
 However, this score only looks at the difficulty of the FDA approval process.
 Its values focus more on patient risk and testing challenges than business feasibility.
 Your Compliance Score may differ depending on the overall project details.
 For example, a project with a small market but little risk will have a lower Feasibility Score than Compliance Score.

-Milestone Data: Breaking the project into approximately 50 activities over 5 phases helps identify the most critical items that will impact time and cost on a macro level.
+Milestone Data: Breaking the project into over 30 milestone activities over 5 phases helps identify the most critical items that will impact time and cost on a macro level.
 Depending on the project's complexity, fewer or more items may be involved.

 custom reprots